International Student - Apply

 - Students must submit an English language, official, original bank statement or letter on bank letterhead certifying the account holder’s name, type of account, current balance, and date of statement.

-- Certification must show available funds of at least $17,950 if a dependent student and $20,200 if an independent student for first-year expenses at ECC; exclusive of travel expenses.
+- Certification must show available funds of $21,000 for first-year expenses at ECC, exclusive of travel expenses.

 - Proof of graduation from a high school where English was the language of instruction; OR

 - Successful completion of college-level English composition where English was the language of instruction.

 - Additionally, all students are required to complete ECC’s placement tests upon admission.
 The tests determine placement into proper academic courses.